moshiur1412/PosterBuilder/readme.md

 ## Overview

-The Poster Builder application allows users to create customized posters using various elements, including headings, images, and descriptions.
-The flexibility of the tool allows users to use any combination of these elements based on their preference and creative needs.
+The Poster Builder application allows users to create eye-catching posters with ease.
+It provides a user-friendly interface for designing posters that cater to individual preferences and creative needs.

 ## Technology Stack

-The application is built using the following technologies:
+The Poster Builder application is built using the following technologies:

 - **PHP (Raw):** The backend of the Poster Builder is developed using raw PHP, providing a robust and efficient server-side foundation for the application.